 KCPSRS is designed to provide monthly benefits to qualified members.
 The benefits are financed through contributions made by the members and the employers.
-If you do not qualify for a current or future monthly benefit, or if you choose to take a lump sum payment instead of a monthly benefit, then you have the right to receive your employee contributions plus any earned interest on those contributions after you have experienced a 60 day “break in service.”
+If you do not qualify for a current or future monthly benefit, or if you choose to take a lump sum payment instead of a monthly benefit, then you have the right to receive your employee contributions plus any earned interest on those contributions after you have experienced 60 calendar days and 15 workdays “break in service”.

 You cannot gain access to your contributions via loans or withdrawals while you are employed by a KCPSRS covered employer.
 Since membership in KCPSRS is a condition of employment, a distribution is available only if your employment has ended and you request a refund of contributions and earned interest.